Axil31/The-Book-Look/README.md

 Extract the zip folder at a location of your choice.

 # Step 3
-If you do not have Node.js and npm installed on your machine you can download and install it from https://nodejs.org/en/download/
+If you do not have Node.js and npm installed on your machine you can download and install it from https://nodejs.org/en/download/<br/>

 To test that you have Node.js and npm correctly installed on your machine you can type
 ### `node --version` and `npm --version`
-on a terminal or command prompt window.
+on a terminal or command prompt window.<br/>
 ***Note: npm is included with Node.js***

 # Step 4